-Thank you for your interest in serving as a partner in RespectAbility’s Jewish Organizational Inclusion Webinar Series.
+Thank you for your interest in serving as a partnering co-promoter in RespectAbility’s “Leaders of the Future” Leadership Series for Jews with Disabilities.
 We are so grateful that you will lend your name to the effort to advance inclusion in our sector.

 Partners receive benefits such as: